 An extremely illuminating and fun session.
-Thank you all at Open Strings….you are amazing! – EB, Centre Worker, Hop 50+
+Thank you Open Strings….you are amazing! – EB, Centre Worker, Hop 50+

 Open Strings Music’s Training Programme For Carers Of People Living With Dementia: